 Solar with Rechargeable Battery

 The practical default for cellular loggers.
 A 10-20W solar panel with a 7-20Ah LiFePO4 or sealed lead-acid battery runs indefinitely in most climates.
-LiFePO4 handles cold weather better than lead-acid and lasts 3-5x longer, worth the extra cost in nearly all cases.
+LiFePO4 handles cold weather better than lead-acid and lasts 3-5x longer, worth the extra outlay in nearly all cases.

 Size the panel for your worst week, not your average.
 In a temperate climate with three weeks of cloudy winter weather, a system sized for the average will fail in February.
 Double the panel wattage or the battery capacity, or both, for sites with marginal solar exposure.